Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 When an App is only available as beta, development, or unstable versions, or in cases where such a version is the general standard, then said version can go into the main repo.

-### Beta, Unstable, Development, Nightly, Legacy, or Alternative Versions
+### Beta, Unstable, Development, Nightly, or Legacy

-When an App has a principal stable version, alternative versions should be submitted to [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).
+When an App has a main stable version, alternative versions should be submitted to [caskroom/homebrew-versions](https://github.com/caskroom/homebrew-versions).

 ### Regional and Localized